Store data on Filecoin

 - Powergate (opens new window) a multitiered storage solution that stores data with IPFS and Filecoin.
 It can be used self-hosted or hosted.

-- Textile buckets provide S3-like storage using IPFS with Filecoin-backed archival and has an easy-to-use CLI.
+- Textile Buckets provide S3-like storage using IPFS with Filecoin-backed archival and has an easy-to-use CLI.